MigueelS/sensinginmotion/README.md

 #define SEND_SERVER // Uncomment to send data to the thingspeak server
 ```

-There's also the possibility of choosing the enabled sensors, by commenting the desired ```#define``` directives:
+There's also the possibility of choosing the enabled sensors, by commenting the desired ```#define``` directives in [SensorData.h](https://github.com/MigueelS/sensinginmotion/blob/master/arduino/SensorData.h):
 ```cpp
 #define TH_SENSOR_ON // Uncomment to activate Temp/Hum sensor
 #define DUST_SENSOR_ON // Uncomment to activate Dust sensor
 ```

-Information regarding your SIM card's mobile carrier should be included in ServerConnection.h:
+Information regarding your SIM card's mobile carrier should be included in [ServerConnection.h](https://github.com/MigueelS/sensinginmotion/blob/master/arduino/ServerConnection.h):
 ```cpp
 #define PINNUMBER "" // Pin number of your SIM Card